MohanSha/Python/README.md

 # My Python Examples.

 Here is more detailed information about scripts I have written.
 I do not consider myself a programmer; I create these little programs as experiments to play with the language, or to solve problems for myself.
 I would gladly accept pointers from others to improve the code and make it more efficient, or simplify the code.
-If you would like to make any comments then please feel free to email me at craig@MohanSha.co.uk.
+If you would like to make any comments then please feel free to email me at mohansha@outlook.com

 In the scripts the comments and other documents are lined up correctly when they are viewed in [Notepad++](https://notepad-plus-plus.org/).
 This is what I use to code Python scripts.